dm5tt/MeshtasticNode_BQ25185/README.md

 There are other variants (TI BQ25620/BQ25622) that are using a Buck converter.

+*Why are you using a 3.0V and not a 3.3V LDO?*

+This gives us more runtime by only loosing 1-2dB TX power from the LoRa module.

+With a 3.3V LDO the device will switch off around ~3.5V - with 3.0V LDO it can survive down to 3.2V.

 # Warning

 LED circuit for STAT1 and STAT2 not yet tested.
 The TI BQ25185 uses 1.8V there so we need a transistor as switch.